brycewray/hugo-site/content/posts/2022/07/really-getting-started-hugo-four-steps.md

   <p>This line is from <code>layouts/index.html</code>.</p>
 {{ end }}
 {{< /highlight >}}
+`layouts/index.html` is the layout for the site's home page.
 3. In `layouts/_default/`, create a file called `baseof.html` with the following content (Hugo's default is for English, so that's why I use `lang="en"`):\
 {{< highlight go-html-template "linenos=false" >}}
 <!DOCTYPE html>